Hybrid electric bus

 A hybrid electric bus is a bus that combines a conventional internal combustion engine propulsion system with an electric propulsion system.
-These type of buses normally use a Diesel-electric powertrain and are also known as hybrid Diesel-electric buses.
+These types of buses normally use a diesel–electric powertrain and are also known as hybrid diesel–electric buses.

 The introduction of hybrid electric vehicles and other green vehicles for purposes of public transport forms a part of sustainable transport schemes.

 Powertrain

 Types of hybrid vehicle drivetrain

-A hybrid electric bus may have either a parallel powertrain (e.g. Volvo B5LH) or a series powertrain (e.g. some versions of the Alexander Dennis Enviro400 MMC).
+A hybrid electric bus may have either a parallel powertrain (e.g., Volvo B5LH) or a series powertrain (e.g., some versions of the Alexander Dennis Enviro400 MMC).
+Since 2003, Allison Transmission has produced dual-mode hybrid drive units which take the place of a conventional transmission, mostly for transit buses in North America; as the name implies, it is able to switch between series and parallel modes.